 Creating forecast positions for existing positions

-For the most accurate budget planning, you can create forecast positions by using details from existing positions in Microsoft Dynamics 365 for Finance and Operations, regardless of whether the position is currently filled or unfilled.
+For the most accurate budget planning, you can create forecast positions by using details from existing positions, regardless of whether the position is currently filled or unfilled.

 The Add existing positions function displays all the positions for an organization.
 By setting the As of date, you can change the list of positions so that it contains the positions that existed at a date in the past or, more commonly, in the future (for example, the start of the next budget cycle).
 Select a budget planning process and budget plan scenario, select positions in the list, and then click OK to create forecast positions for the selected positions.
 Note that you can create only one forecast position for each existing position in a budget planning process and scenario.
 However, you can create additional versions by assigning different budget plan scenarios.